 First of all, most of the blogs on the internet are made using the WordPress blogging platform.
 In fact, WordPress has been downloaded over 65 million times and is used by many popular blogs and websites.

 Here’s why I think using WordPress is the best way to start your blog:

-- You can choose from many different layouts and themes
+- You can choose from many different layouts and free themes

 - You can easily write blog posts and add pictures/images to your blog